dimi-fn/Various-Data-Science-Scripts/README.md

 # Various-Data-Science-Scripts

-**Purpose**: Practicing code along with some documentation of various programming concepts.
+**Purpose**: Practicing code along with some documentation of various programming concepts and foundations.

 Contents
 =======================